 Depending on the extent of the injury, it may take several weeks or even months for a full recovery.
 But generally, the average healing time for someone who has undergone this procedure is a month to a month and a half (4-6 weeks).

-However, PRP injection can speed up the healing process and help reduce recovery time.
-In many cases, patients are able to return to their normal activities within a few days or weeks after receiving PRP injections.
+However, PRP injections can speed up the healing process and help reduce recovery time.
+In many cases, patients can return to their normal activities within a few days or weeks after receiving PRP injections.
 If you are considering PRP injections, be sure to consult with your doctor to determine if they are right for you.

 Risk and Side Effects